-District Attorneys and Assistants shall not:
+District Attorneys and Assistants shall not3:

 - 1. Be a member or serve as an official of any political committee, club, organization or group having a political purpose. - 2.
-Endorse candidates, except that Assistant District Attorneys shall be permitted to engage in political activity in support of the re-election of the District Attorney by whom they are employed.

-- 3. While attending a political/social function, District Attorneys or Assistant District Attorneys shall not speak at such functions; they shall not publicize their attendance at such functions; nor shall they act in a manner which could be interpreted as lending the prestige and weight of their office to the political party or function.
+Endorse candidates, except that Assistant District Attorneys shall be permitted to engage in political activity in support of the re-election of the District Attorney by whom they are employed, and, in the event that the current District Attorney is not seeking election or re-election, District Attorneys and Assistant District Attorneys shall be permitted to engage in political activity in support of a candidate for District Attorney. - 3.
+Speak at a political/social function, publicize their attendance at such functions; nor act in a manner which could be interpreted as lending the prestige and weight of their office to the political party or function.
 However, this shall not prohibit normal political activity during the course of a campaign year. - 4.
 Coerce or improperly influence any individual to make a financial contribution to a political party or campaign committee or to engage in political activities. - 5.
 Except as otherwise provided, engage in any political activity during normal business hours or during the course of the performance of their official duties or use office supplies, equipment, facilities or resources for political purposes. - 6.
 Misuse their public positions for the purpose of obstructing or furthering the political activities of any political party or candidate.

 The above activities are reasonable and ethical, and are consistent with the impartiality of the District Attorney's office.
 The above activities should also help District Attorneys maintain a sense of public confidence in the non-partisan nature of the District Attorney's office.
 Such conduct also guarantees the constitutional rights of prosecutors and their assistants in the exercise of their elective franchise.
-Candidates for the office of District Attorney shall abide by these rules.
+Candidates for the office of District Attorney shall also abide by these rules.